kapouer/postinstall/README.md

 }
 ```

-input can be a path, with an optional star in its filename
+input can be a path, with an optional star in its filename.

-output can be a path, with an option star in its filename.
+output can be a path, with an optional star in its filename.

 This allows commands to receive multiple files for one output.

+### List option

-If a command really need to process files in a specific order,
+If a command needs to process files in a specific order, the list of files
-one should use the long form option `list` like this:
+can be given in the long form option `list`, like this:

 ```
 "src/": {